 Duese LAYOUT & ACCESS (Continued) Process Equipment and Tanks Typically, one type of equipment will be chosen as the basis of design.
 This 'make' or 'model' is referred to as the "design standard".
 Layout should be based on this selection.
 Where other manufacturer's products are also suitable, the layout should be checked to ensure that the arrangement does not preclude the use of the alternatives.
 All required space and routes of equipment removal/replacement/maintenance shall be provided for in the layout drawings.
 Mount equipment and panels upon equipment house-keeping pads to protect them from wash down.
 The minimum clearance on all sides around rotating equipment over 10 hp (7.5 kW) should be 1.2 metres.
 Leave at least 1.2 metres of clearance between the outermost extremities of adjacent pieces of equipment or between a wall and a piece of equipment.
 Clearance in front of any other equipment face or panel requiring maintenance should be at least 1.2 metres.
-Pressure vessels should be at least 1.2 metres.
+Pressure vessels should be at least 1.6 metres from the back wall and 1.0 metres apart.
+Sufficient space in front of the vessel should be provided for the face piping plus 1.2 metres.
 For pumps, compressors, and other rotating equipment where parallel units are provided, the orientation of the drive and the rotation should be identical.
 Pumps used for sludge/solids pumping should be arranged to minimize the distance and number of bends through which the liquid must be conveyed to the pump suction.
 Provide ladders and hatches to access and remove equipment.
-'Motorized' hoists, monorails, or cranes should be provided where equipment component weights exceed 900 kg (2000 lb) and/or when frequent lifting for maintenance is necessary.
-Provide lifting eyes, in accordance with the Standard Details, above all equipment to to therwise provided with lifting means.
-Place wash-down drain points in logical areas to facilitate clean-up and pipe flushing.
+'Motorized' hoists, monorails, or cranes should be provided where applicable), and columns in specific length sections that are removable within the building/lifting equipment constraints.
+Provide ladders and hatches to access and remove equipment.
+'Motorized' hoists, monorails, or cranes should be provided where equipment tift points and crane or hoist hook also needs to be included (consult equipment manufacturers).
+Provide lifting eyes Place wash-down drain points in logical areas to facilitate clean-up and pipe flushing.
 Provide PSW hose bibs so that the maximum length of hose required is 15 metres.
 Piping and the maximum length of hose required is 15 metres.
 1 Valves • Locate piping so that it is not a tripping hazard, a head- banger, or a barrier to equipment access. • Minimal piping should be located above blowers, compressors, or pumps to facilitate lifting/removal. • In general, lay out piping close to walls where it can be supported easily, particularly in spaces with high ceilings. supported easily, particularly in spaces with high certifigs.